neelsmith/greeklang/fst/notes/design.md

 ## lexicon

-- look at how Harry parses :le: lists from morpheus
-- map lexicon entries to URN values in .csv file
+- map lexicon entries to URN values in .csv file in extracting entries from morpheus source
+- use .csv white boards to check off progress

+## unifying and integrating data

+- URNs for lexical entities drawn from external lex.ent. source
+- generate URNs for stems, with one collection per "lexicon".
+Since each lexicon has a lex.ent.
+URN, we have mapped stems to lexical entities.
+- generate URNs for inflectional patterns:  at what level is collection and object?
+Might be sensible to include URN per transducer and output that along with stem class.
+Or is stem class enough?
+- could we put smyth references on transducers as optional tags?